 How can businesses overcome the data sensitivity issue?
 There are steps you can take in advance.
 First, take some time to get a full assessment of your current system, and then carefully plan the migration process that will be performed by highly professional data engineers.

 The Forbes article mentioned in the previous section refers to a report that states upfront migration costs often outweigh the long-term savings created by IaaS.
 Imagine company management performing a huge migration project that takes four years, investing an enormous budget and spending a lot of time managing the team that was hired just for this project.
 In the end, the earliest the multimillion-dollar cloud migration spending can be returned is in 30 years.
 It’s too long to wait for your return on investment, don’t you think?

 How can businesses prevent inefficiency when it comes to the costs of a cloud migration?
 It takes some planning up-front.
 Don’t become a victim of enthusiasm; ensure that you start the project only when you have a cost-benefit project estimate.
 Sometimes it’s better to continue using an internal server than to move to the cloud.

 Looking for business benefits of cloud computing?
-Find your answers here 10 Key Benefits of Cloud Computing a Business Should Gain
+10 Key Advantages of Cloud Computing for a Business

 As the cloud is all about having a worldwide network, cloud providers can’t avoid the latency issue.
 If your company’s application uses a data center situated on the other side of the planet, it works more slowly than it would on a local connection.
 One more difficulty when it comes to geography is the diversity of laws in different countries.
 The attitude toward data sovereignty is not the same in Europe as it is in the United States, for example, so European companies are worried their data centers in the U.S. can be accessed by local law enforcement, while their own data policy is regulated by the General Data Protection Regulation (GDPR).